 Eliminating Deep Seepage from a Tailings Storage Facility

-Deep seepage from legacy tailings storage facilities is typically addressed through capital-intensive barriers and active interception systems that are vulnerable to single-point failure in heterogeneous subsurface environments.
-CCG reframed the problem at the system level — targeting the physical conditions that allow subsurface water to organize into persistent, long-range transport pathways rather than attempting to seal every potential leak.
-The proposed architecture combines distributed hydraulic connectivity disruption with passive immobilization of transport-capable water states, producing a permanent, maintenance-free reduction in seepage risk that tolerates incomplete subsurface knowledge and performs reliably under cold-climate conditions.
+CCG reframed the problem at the system level, targeting the physical conditions that allow subsurface water to organize into persistent, long-range transport pathways.
+The proposed architecture combines distributed hydraulic connectivity disruption with passive immobilization of transport-capable water states — producing a permanent, maintenance-free reduction in seepage risk that tolerates incomplete subsurface knowledge and performs reliably under cold-climate conditions without ongoing intervention.

 Submitted to Wazoku/InnoCentive open innovation challenge on behalf of U.S. Steel Minntac — advanced to first stage of evaluation.